MidnattLantern/adventist-uppsala-halsa/README.md

 3. Unlike Vite, CRA cannot handle certain XML elements.
 It may be necessary to clean up XML imports on each SVG file manually by opening it up as text and delete the following XML attributes: `xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" xml:space="preserve" xmlns:serif="http://www.serif.com/"`.
 4. Make sure the SVG file itself does not have any style attributes.
 Styles such as fill are established in a CSS file.

+Images
+---
+- This project avoids non-english characters for compatibility reasons. Å Ä and Ö are replaced with A and O. Meaning images for purposes such as "återhämtning" will be called "aterhamtning" across the directories and files.

 Pages:
 ===